Beryl-Jingxin/PyExoCross/docs/source/basicinfo.md

 `1` means yes.

 If the value of a function's second column is `0`, then there is no need to do any changes in this function's own section, the program won't process data with this function.
-Although this function won't be used by users, please don't delete this function's own section, otherwise, the program cannot run.

 *Example*

 ```bash